 Should I issue more than one share per shareholder?

-How many is recommended?
+How many shares is recommended?

 It depends on the circumstances of each business.
 A good solution adopted by many companies is to issue 100 because each unit represents 1% of the firm.
 This makes it easy to work out how much of the business is owned and controlled by each member.
 It also limits their financial liability to a reasonable sum.